SchedulesDirect/mfdb-json/README.md

 prompted to enter your username and password; otherwise, your username and password will be read from the "videosource" table in mythconverg.

+###Add a lineup.

-Add your headend to your Schedules Direct JSON-service account.
+Add your lineup to your Schedules Direct JSON-service account.
 (Your existing Schedules Direct information for the XML service isn't automatically copied over, and the service is running on different hosts.)